mhueppe/msc-thesis-notes/02-Research/Questions.md

 A: ✏️ Rab1a or check out crystals in crystallization data bank under Itzen
 Q: What Software/Algorithms are you typically using for Protein analysis?
 A: ✏️ CRIMS
+Q: No surface features seem to have a large influence on the crystallization features, what are other possible chemical influence points?
+A:
+Q: Is it enough to use the surface as input or is the structure and chemical components important as well?
+A: ✏️
+Q: How would you model packing forces?
+A:
+Q: What conditions should be modeled?
+A:
 ```